yucenli/nlp-s17/README.md

 	# Create an instance of the desired txt file
 	txt = txt_ner.NER("set1/a1.txt")

+	# Prints the ith sentence as it is
+	txt.printSentence(i)

 	# Prints the ith sentence along with its part-of-speech tags and named entities
 	txt.printTag(i)